pcardotatgit/XDR_Workflows_and_Stuffs/readme.md

 * Step 4 : Create and Customize your dashboards.
 Select tiles that are relevant for you.
 Gather them into one single vue that help you to go fast in the understanding of the situatuion.
 * Step 5 : Activate **Orchestration** Services.
 Click on the **orchestration** table and the click on the **start orchestration** button that is displayed in the middle of the screen.
 Orchestration becomes available a few hours after.
 * Step 6 : In Orchestration : Create a **SecureX_Token**.
 It will be the most effecient way to use SecureX native Target ( [See instructions](https://ciscosecurity.github.io/sxo-05-security-workflows/account-keys/securex-token) ). **Notice** : not anymore needed since December 8 2022 thanks to the new **SecureX APIs** target which manages it's own token.
-* Step 7 : Create an Alert / Info Webex Team Room .
-Webex Team is naturally a very good user interface for SecureX.
-And create a webex team bot as well which is the only way to create a permanent Webec Token. ([ See Instructions here ](https://github.com/pcardotatgit/Create_a_Webex_Team_Bot))
+* Step 7 : Create an Alert / Info Webex Room .
+Webex is naturally a very good user interface for SecureX.
+And create a Webex bot as well which is the only way to create a permanent Webec Token. ([ See Instructions here ](https://github.com/pcardotatgit/Create_a_Webex_Team_Bot))
-* Step 8a : Then you can Customize the **Webex Teams - Post Message to Room** atomic workflow wich is "ready" to send Alert Messages to yout Webex Alert Room.
+* Step 8a : Then you can Customize the **Webex Teams - Post Message to Room** atomic workflow which is "ready" to send Alert Messages to yout Webex Alert Room.
 * Step 8b : OR for pedagogical reasons, then learn about how to create from scratch a **send message to webex team** workflow ( [ See Instructions ](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/1-Create_a_Webex_Team_Bot_Target))
 * Step 9 : Create the Cisco Git Repositories for atomic actions and workflows ( [ See Instructions ](https://ciscosecurity.github.io/sxo-05-security-workflows/configuration/))
 * Step 10 : Import useful/relevant XDR/SecureX Workflows from the workflow lists ( [See an Example](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/blob/master/100-SecureX_automation_lab/importing_workflows.md)  )